 11.11.2.2.1 Key establishment with FILS shared key authentication

-STA may initiate FILS authentication with a FILS capable AP that is connected to a TTP authentication server that shares a valid shared key, called an rRK as defined in [IETF RFC 6696] with the STA.
-If there is no valid rRK, a full EAP exchange may be performed via IEEE Std 802.1X authentication to establish rRK as defined in [IETF RFC 6696].
+STA may initiate FILS shared key authentication either with a FILS capable AP that is connected to a TTP authentication server that shares a valid key, called an rRK as defined in [IETF RFC 6696], with the STA; or, to a FILS capable AP with whom it shares a cached PMKSA.
+If neither of these cases apply,, a full EAP exchange may be performed via IEEE Std 802.1X authentication to establish rRK as defined in [IETF RFC 6696] or another form of FILS authentication may be used to establish a shared PMKSA.

-If the STA chooses to initiate FILS shared key authentication the STA first chooses a random16 octet nonce, and constructs an EAP-Initiate/Re-auth packet as specified in [IETF RFC6696], with the following additional clarification:
+If the STA chooses to initiate FILS shared key authentication the STA first chooses a random16 octet nonce.
+It then determines whether to attempt PMKSA caching.
+If so, it generates a list of one or more PMKSA identifiers, otherwise it constructs an EAP-Initiate/Re-auth packet as specified in [IETF RFC6696], with the following additional clarification:

 Regarding EAP-RP Flags